compilatio/moodle-plagiarism_compilatio/README.txt

 CHANGES
 ==========
-- Help sections in assignments and in plugin administration are linked to Compilatio helpcenter at support.compilatio.net.
-- Loading time is reduced in assignments.
-- A progress bar is displayed when clicking on the 'Refresh the informations' button in assignments.
+- Add a "No duplicates" feature available in assignments settings (not for forum or workshops).
+  When enabled (by default), student's previous documents are deindexed and deleted in Compilatio before submiting the new document of this student.
+- Teachers can directly index/deindex document by clicking on the documents database icon.
+- Document database icon is no more visible to students
+- Behaviour fixed in forums: each post is analysed when Compilatio is enabled in forum activity.

 QUICK INSTALL